Running research projects in the Energy Systems Engineering group.

 Smart solutions for energy systems of the future

-Researcher: Fredrik Skaug Fadnes, PhD Candidate (Industrial PhD)
+Researcher: Fredrik Skaug Fadnes, PhD Candidate (Industrial PhD, Norconsult AS)

 Subsea Energy Storage – Industrial PhD

 A concept for storing energy at the seabed using the principle of pumped hydro storage has been developed by Subsea 7.
 The concept will be further developed during this PhD project.
 Pumped hydro storage in itself is a mature technology but the system architecture for a subsea pumped hydro storage unit will need to be developed and analyzed.
 Certain advantages exist with a subsea energy storage, such as being able to store energy close to remote offshore locations, e.g. oil and gas installations, or renewable energy installations such as deep-water floating offshore wind parks which are currently under development.
 In addition, a cost-effective energy storage for subsea installation would mean that the ocean can be utilized for storing energy.
 The research work will include thermodynamic analysis, further development of the concept and identification of the technology gaps.